leouieda/python-hawaii-2017/README.md

 You **will not** fall asleep with PowerPoint slides full of code, calculate Fibonacci numbers, organize lists of names, print all odd numbers between 0 and 30, or any of that programmer nonsense.
-You **will** write code from the start, work in pairs/groups, load data, perform linear regressions, make figures and maps, and other things that you will actually need to do on a daily basis.
+You **will** write code from the start, work in pairs/groups, download data from the internet, load data, perform linear regressions, make figures and maps, and other things that you will actually need to do on a daily basis.

 **Bring**:
 Participants must bring their own **computers** (Mac, Windows, or Linux) with the